IntersectMBO/.github/profile/README.md

 Showcase your contributions and successes in the Cardano ecosystem through member events, Cardano developer conferences, marketing, website presence, periodic reports highlights and much more.

-### OSPO
+### Project Support Office

 For more information pertaining to Intersect and it's Open Source Projects, please find your way to the [pinned OPSO Repo](https://github.com/IntersectMBO/OSPO) under Intersect MBO Homepage.
-More information is also avaible at this URL: https://www.intersectmbo.org For all other items, please feel free to message the OSPO at ospo@intersectmbo.org
+More information is also avaible at this URL: https://www.intersectmbo.org For all other items, please feel free to message the Project Support Office at ospo@intersectmbo.org